 Other communications include the ability to send automated email alerts when bins reach a predetermined level.
 Internet-based monitoring solutions are available that enable 24/7 access to bin data from any device with a web connection, and allow for managing multiple sites from any remote location.

 3D Level Scanners are a unique inventory control system because theycan map the topography of the bin and create a computerized profile of the bin contents.
 The measurements are sent to a main display screen, which includes data such as average, minimum and maximum distances, level, temperature inside the tank, and volume percentage.
 The 3D mapping software depicts surface irregularities in a visual representation of the bin contents.
 A 3D scanner is desirable when high material cost and highly accurate volume inventories are needed to help in optimizing purchasing, delivery logistics, production planning, and financial management.

 What Level Controls Can’t Tell You

 It’s a common misconception that a tank level control device will convert to mass or volume and then to pounds accurately.
 The nature of powders, granular materials or pellets is that they will settle, shift and compact in the tank.
 Some advanced devices can and do incorporate compaction calculations into their software, which will compensate somewhat for the behavior of the material.
 However, a level measurement device is not a weight scale.

-Find the perfect BinMaster product for your operation; browse our inventory of Level Indicators & Controls!
+We Know Level Indicators & Controls.
+Find the perfect BinMaster product for your operation by browsing our online showroom.
 Looking for expert advice?
 Call the professionals at Gulf Atlantic today: (800) 792-7427 or send them an inquiry.